 Doctors are all here because you can't make any money as a doctor in Cuba.

-So they get educated there, and then they get out.
+So they get educated there and then they get out.

 So, you know, look, I just want Americans to understand that this isn't really a political play.

-They don't they know it's this is just the beginning.
+This is just the beginning.

 That is the end game.

-Okay, that's the end.
+Okay, that's the end game.

-Now add to that that they want to eliminate all private health care insurance with Medicare for all.
+Now, add to that, that they want to eliminate all private health care insurance with Medicare for all.

-They now have become the party, well, of late-term abortion, even during the birthing process, and in the case of the Virginia governor, well, after you deliver the baby, we'll make the baby comfortable, but then we'll let the mother decide whether the baby lives or dies.
+And in the case of the Virginia governor, well, after you deliver the baby, we'll make the baby comfortable, but then we'll let the mother decide whether the baby lives or dies.

-Uh uh that now the party of rampant anti-Semitism.
+They're now the party of rampant anti-Semitism.

-Uh we saw the incidence of blackface, and then we got a lieutenant governor, they don't seem too concerned about even the charge of rape against him.
+They don't seem too concerned about even the charge of rape against him.

-So a lot of hypocrisy.
+So there's a lot of hypocrisy.

 All right, hang on.